8secz-johndpope/remote-assistance/server/README.md

 The user will see the question ("Great.
 Would you like 1) help fixing my printer 2) help ordering printer parts or 3) to speak with someone?") followed by three buttons labeled "1", "2", and "3" which will navigate them to questions 6, 7, and 8 respectively.

 Note that there are some special cases for the next array:
-- Phone numbers ("+16508424823") and email addresses are converted to phone call and email buttons automatically.
+- Phone numbers ("+16508424823") and email addresses ("test@fxpal.com") are converted to phone call and email buttons respectively.
 - "ra" will generate a button that launches the remote assistance application
 - "barcode" is followed by a single id that the script will navigate to after the user scans a barcode.
 If setVar is set, the payload of the barcode is also set to that variable name.